 You can see in the picture above that we have grabbed the upper left editing handle of the Test board outline and pulled it down and to the right.
 Once we click there, that will become the new location for that corner of the board outline.
 When you are finished moving the board corners and edges to their desired locations, click outside the board outline to exit the edit mode.

-So far we’ve shown you how to simply edit the existing default board outline in an Altium Printed Circuit Board, but there is so much more in your possibilities.
+So far, we’ve shown you how to edit the existing default board outline in an Altium Designer Printed Circuit Board, but there is so much more possible.
 In the previous section, we used the Design pulldown menu to access the Edit Board Shape command.
-There are also other board editing commands in this menu as well as you can see in the picture below.
-To use them remember that you must be in the (green) Board Planning Mode.
+There are also other board editing commands in this menu, as you can see in the picture below.
+To use them, remember that you must be in the (green) Board Planning Mode.

-As you can see, the design menu gives you a number of options for working on your board outline.
-You can redefine it, edit it, modify it, and move it.
+The design menu gives you a number of options for working on your board outline.
+You can redefine, edit, modify, and move it.
 First, let’s look at redefining the board outline.